 - Inaccurate referencing/citation of another’s work.

-Remember, plagiarism and passing off the work of others is considered a serious academic offence.
-All work on Thinkswap has been passed through plagiarism detection tools, and copying from this work incorrectly will be detected.
+Remember, plagiarism and passing off the work of others is a serious academic offence.
+All work on Thinkswap has intentionally been passed through plagiarism detection tools, and copying from this work will be detected.

-To learn more about the different ways we ensure work on our platform is used correctly, see Thinkswap and academic integrity
+To learn more about the different ways Thinkswap ensures work on the platform is used correctly, see Thinkswap and academic integrity